Waning

 There is low ocean tide on this date.
 Sun and Moon gravitational forces are not aligned, but meet at big angle, so their combined tidal force is weak.

-The Moon is 17 days old.
-Earth's natural satellite is moving from the middle to the last part of current synodic month.
+The Moon is 17 days old and navigating from the middle to the last part of the current synodic month.
 This is lunation 75 of Meeus index or 1028 from Brown series.

 The length of the current synodic month is 2 hours and 28 minutes shorter than the mean synodic month length.
 It is 3 hours and 41 minutes longer compared to 21st century's shortest synodic month length.

-2 days after point of apogee on 14 February 2006 at 00:48 in ♍ Virgo.
-The lunar orbit is getting narrow, while the Moon is moving towards the Earth.
-It will keep this direction over the next 11 days, until the Moon reaches the point of next perigee on 27 February 2006 at 20:27 in ♒ Aquarius.
+2 days since point of apogee on 14 February 2006 at 00:48 in ♍ Virgo the lunar orbit is getting narrow while the Moon is moving towards the Earth.
+It will keep this direction over the next 11 days until the Moon reaches the point of next perigee on 27 February 2006 at 20:27 in ♒ Aquarius.

 The Moon is 402 434 km (250 061 mi) away from Earth and getting closer over the next 11 days until the point perigee when Earth-Moon distance is going to be 356 885 km (221 758 mi).

-Moon is in descending node in ♍ Virgo at 14:38 crossing the ecliptic from North to South to meet ascending node 13 days later on 1 March 2006 at 16:25 in ♓ Pisces.
+Moon is in descending node in ♍ Virgo at 14:38 crossing the ecliptic from North to South.
+Lunar position remains south of if for the upcoming 13 days until Moon's next ascending node later on 1 March 2006 at 16:25 in ♓ Pisces.

-7 days since the previous standstill on 8 February 2006 at 18:18 in ♊ Gemini when the Moon has reached North declination of ∠28.555°, the lunar orbit is extending southward over the next 6 days to face maximum declination of ∠-28.648° at the point of next southern standstill on 23 February 2006 at 09:37 in ♑ Capricorn.
+7 days since the last northern standstill on 8 February 2006 at 18:18 in ♊ Gemini when the Moon has reached North declination of ∠28.555° the lunar orbit is extending southward over the next 6 days to face maximum declination of ∠-28.648° at the point of next southern standstill on 23 February 2006 at 09:37 in ♑ Capricorn.

 In 11 days on 28 February 2006 at 00:31 in ♓ Pisces the Moon is going to be in a New Moon geocentric conjunction with the Sun and thus forming the next Sun-Moon-Earth syzygy alignment.